System Security Standard Find out the standard ways to secure a system at UW Medicine

 If you access, store or use Protected Health Information (PHI) or Personally Identifiable Information (PII) or other confidential data on a laptop or a mobile device you must encrypt the data.

 Protecting patient data is of primary importance to the organization.
 We all need to take due care with patient data and ensure that their privacy is not compromised.
 Mobile devices pose a unique problem as they are easy targets for theft and loss.
 The data stored on these devices needs to be protected because of this problem.
 Encryption is a standard solution and is an effective tool to prevent unauthorized access to data.

-We have put together a list of options based on the operating system and well known, vetted solutions in the information security industry.
+We have put together a list of options based on the operating system and popular solutions available today.

 UW Medicine promotes the use of full disk encryption for laptops and mobile devices wherever possible.
 Some of the solutions listed below are not full disk.

 Before installing any of the solutions listed below BACK UP YOUR DATA.
 If something happens to your password or key, or if the installation goes wrong you could lose all the data on your laptop or mobile device.
 Once the encryption solution is installed you should routinely back up your data to make sure you have the most current set of data available to you in case something happens to your device.

 Any pay solutions listed below are up to the end user to determine how to pay for.

 The product listed below will work on all Microsoft and Mac operating systems.
 It is also a full-disk encryption solution with vendor support.